Evaluating Collective Behaviour of Hundreds of LLM Agents

+\cref{fig:sw} plots the mean welfare efficiency for different combinations of Collective and Selfish strategies, for a range of group sizes.

+\paragraph{Public Goods Game} The most robust model is Gemini, which maintains a good welfare efficiency even in groups entirely consisting of Selfish strategies, due to its higher propensity to cooperate (\cref{fig:coop_by_round}).
+Claude and GPT both suffer a notable collapse in welfare when around 40\% of strategies have the Collective prompt.
+This suggests that their Collective strategies are generally willing to cooperate as long as a significant minority of their opponents are cooperating.
+That their Collective centroid means are somewhat close to \emph{CC(1)}, which represents 33\% of opponents cooperating in a 4-player game (\cref{fig:pca}) weakly supports this inference.
+GPT exhibits the worst-case outcome in Selfish majority groups, achieving nearly the lowest possible welfare, corresponding to all strategies defecting in all rounds.
+This represents a clear risk that we would like model developers to avoid.

 \paragraph{Collective Risk Dilemma} For this game, social welfare is maximised when half of the population cooperates.
-This is why we see Gemini and Claude achieve their best social outcomes with approximately half the population having Collective prompts.
-At large Collective prompt proportions, they effectively over cooperate.
-DeepSeek performs well with mostly Exploitative prompts.
-This is because its Exploitative strategies are willing to cooperate.
-It also experiences the over-cooperation phenomenon in majority Collective groups.

-While Gemini and Claude perform worse as the group size increases, GPT performs catastrophically poorly in group sizes $n=16,64,256$.
-Part of the explanation is that some strategies assume a predetermined schedule dictating who should cooperate, such as players at even indices cooperating on even rounds, despite the prompt clearly stating that this is not permissible, as there is no communication, so the other players do not appreciate this expected behaviour.
-These rota-based strategies typically defect to 'punish' whenever players do not cooperate on their schedule.

-\paragraph{Common Pool Resource} This game is particularly challenging because a single mutual-defect round depletes the resource.
-Consequently, early individualistic play cannot be recovered from.
-Only Claude manages to maximise the social welfare for all group sizes, albeit only for fully Collective prompt using groups.
-We consistently see all models performing worse as the group size increases, which tends to be the case in social dilemmas, as an individual player's marginal contribution to the outcomes decreases.

-The reasoning models Gemini, Claude and GPT all score close to the worst possible outcomes unless there is a majority of Collective prompts, whereas the non-reasoning models Mistral and Llama achieve higher welfare in this region.
-While these models differ in many respects, this pattern is consistent with findings that reasoning can impair cooperation in social dilemmas \cite{piedrahita25__corrupted_by_reasoning}.
+This is why the models achieve their best performance when about half of the group adopts Collective strategies.
+At large Collective prompt proportions, they effectively over-cooperate.
+We see evidence for this in \cref{fig:pca} and \cref{fig:coop_by_round}: the Collective strategies for the CRD are closest to A-C and have the higher cooperation rates out of all games.
+Notably, Claude is the most robust, able to achieve high welfare with only about 40\% Collective prompts, while GPT and Gemini require about 45\% and 50\%, respectively.
+For all models, outcomes deteriorate faster in Selfish majority groups as the group size increases.